ann-kilzer/llama-rama/README.md

 ![llama-rama diskette](disk.jpg)

 I was in Model United Nations representing Namibia for Intellectual Property rights.
 I got to wear a blazer and go to the University.
+But there's only 1.44 MB, so that made room for LLAMA-RAMA.